exercism/exalysis/track/scrabble/tpl/go-routines.md

-- I see you are using go routines.
-You probably wanted to make it super fast.
-Did you check the benchmarks how much faster it is?
+- I see you are using goroutines!
+That's cool; you probably want to make it super fast.
+Did you check the benchmarks to see how much faster it is?
+The answer may surprise you.